 Franklin Lamb is doing research in Lebanon and is reachable c/o email@example.com

-Posted by Veterans Today on Jan 13 2011, With 0 Reads, Filed under Iran, Israel, Palestine, World.
+Posted by GPD on January 13, 2011, With 143 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.